-EPC ingredients: Control flow Any EPC diagram may involve several control flow connections Control flow is used to connect events with functions and connectors by expressing causal dependencies Graphical representation: dashed arrows EPC ingredients at a glance Event Function Connectors XOR Combined Connectors (sample) M. Weske: Business Process Management,© Springer-Verlag Berlin Heidelberg 2007 Control Flow EPC ingredients: Diagrams EPC elements can be combined in a fairly free manner (possibly including cycles) There must be at least one start event and one end event Events have at most one incoming and one outgoing arc Events have at least one incident arc Functions have exactly one incoming and one outgoing arc The graph is weakly connected (no isolated nodes) Connectors have either one incoming arc and multiple outgoing arcs or viceversa (multiple incoming arcs and one outgoing arc) EPC ingredients: Diagrams
+Control flow Any EPC diagram may involve several control flow connections Control flow is used to connect events with functions and connectors by expressing causal dependencies Graphical representation: dashed arrows EPC ingredients at a glance Event Function Connectors XOR Combined Connectors (sample) M. Weske: Business Process Management,© Springer-Verlag Berlin Heidelberg 2007 Control Flow EPC diagrams EPC elements can be combined in a fairly free manner (possibly including cycles) There must be at least one start event and one end event Events have at most one incoming and one outgoing arc Events have at least one incident arc Functions have exactly one incoming and one outgoing arc The graph is weakly connected (no isolated nodes) Connectors have either one incoming arc and multiple outgoing arcs or viceversa (multiple incoming arcs and one outgoing arc) EPC ingredients: Diagrams

-Other constraints are sometimes imposed

-There is no arc between two events

-There is no arc between two functions

-Unique start / end event
+Other constraints are sometimes imposed Unique start / end event

-No event is followed by a decision node (i.e. (X)OR-split)

-EPC allowed connections
+No arc between two events No arc between two functions No event is followed by a decision node (i.e. (X)OR-split) EPC allowed connections